bgawalt/nermal_nets/README.md

 now suggests you use [ImageIO](http://imageio.readthedocs.io/en/latest/index.html) instead.

+There's also, of course, the matter of the actual Garfield comics.
+This library is expecting a nested directory structure: the function `GetFilenames` will scan a given "root" folder for subdirectories, and grab every filename ending in `".gif"`.
+(It ignores any GIF files living directly inside `data`.)

 ## TODO

 Organizationally, I should probably set up a `scripts/` directory which can link